-What is this? --> Photos/MyPics/Gallery.
-What can you do? --> You can see your pictures and videos.
+What is this? --> Photos/MyPics.
+What can you do? --> You can see your pictures.

 What is this? --> It's the Play Store (android)/ App Store (iPhone).
-What can you do? --> You can download or install apps.
-Download means to copy or buy apps from the store to your phone.
+What can you do? --> You can download.
+Download means to copy apps from the store to your phone.
 We are going to learn how to do it later today.
 What is this? --> These are the Settings.
 You can change how your phone works.
 For example, WiFi connection, sound, battery, etc.